Posts

 Image

+🌙 “Authenticity is the greatest gift you can offer the world.
+When you live unmasked, your light shines freely.”
 There are moments in life when, without realizing it, we begin to wear masks — not the kind that cover our faces, but the ones that cover our souls.
 We become what is expected.
 We blend in.
 We adjust.
 Not because we lack courage, but because life teaches us to survive first, not to thrive.
 For years, this was my story.
 Becoming What Was Expected As a young woman, I was raised to be obedient and to do what was right in the eyes of my family and faith.
 I carried a heart that yearned to please my parents, elders, church, and society.
 When I married my husband, I entered that union still wearing this invisible mask.
 I didn’t fully know who I was.
 I only knew how to be what others needed.
 In my mind, a good wife must be what her husband desires.
 A good woman must fit the mould.
 And so, unknowingly, I gave myself away — little by little.
-The Gift Hidden in Love But God, in His quiet wisdom, planted me beside a man who would not exploit this.
-Instead, my husband became a mirror, gently r...
+The Gift Hidden in Love But God, in H...

 Welcome to Her Quiet Becoming